NNPDF/eko/doc/source/theory/Matching.rst

 Matching Conditions on Crossing Thresholds
 ==========================================

-The :class:`~eko.flavours.FlavourTarget` class is used to provide a consistent transition in the Variable Flavour Number Scheme (VFNS) of the :doc:`evolution distributions <FlavourBasis>` across the mass thresholds provided by the :class:`~eko.thresholds.Threshold` class.
+In a |VFNS| the :doc:`evolution distributions <FlavourBasis>` has to be matched across the mass thresholds provided by the :class:`~eko.thresholds.ThresholdsAtlas` class.
 We denote the solution of the :doc:`DGLAP equation <DGLAP>` in :doc:`Mellin space <Mellin>` as

 .. math ::